The Whale and the Reactor and the Politics Built Into Machines

 Winner's strongest move is to treat technologies as arrangements for living, not merely tools for accomplishing isolated tasks.
 A road system changes where people can live.
 A factory changes labor discipline.
 A nuclear plant changes emergency planning, expertise, security, and public trust.
 A communications network changes how speech travels and who can govern it.

 This is a useful antidote to shallow innovation language.
-New systems usually arrive with a promise of efficiency, convenience, scale, safety, or progress.
+New systems usually arrive with promises of efficiency, convenience, scale, safety, or progress.
 Winner asks what habits, dependencies, authorities, exclusions, and defaults come with the system once it becomes ordinary.
 The politics is not only in the sales pitch.
-It is in the maintenance plan, the training pipeline, the command structure, the data requirement, the failure mode, and the kinds of people the system assumes.
+It is in the maintenance plan, the training pipeline, the command structure, the data requirement, the failure mode, and the kind of person the system assumes.

 Do Artifacts Have Politics?